longtermrisk/marltoolbox/README.md

 We rely on two components:
 - [`RLLib 1.0.0` (Ray / Tune / RLLib)](https://docs.ray.io/en/master/rllib.html)
-- A toolbox: `marltoolbox`.
-    This repository, which has a `master` branch and an `experimental` branch.
+- A toolbox: `marltoolbox` this repository.
+Which has a `master` branch and an `experimental` branch with more experimental elements.

 # Get started